Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Preliminaries and background

 \subsection{Physics-informed neural networks}

 In this section we review the physics-informed neural networks~(PINNs), another important ingredient of our method.
 PINNs~\cite{raissi2019physics} are a class of machine learning based methods for the numerical solution of PDEs.
-Suppose we want solve the boundary value problem ~\eqref{eq:non_pde_strong}.
-When using PINN, the solution to \eqref{eq:non_pde_strong} is approximated by an NN $u_{\rm NN}(\mathbf{x};\boldsymbol{\theta})$ with $\boldsymbol{\theta}$ being the network parameters.
-Since $u_{\rm NN}(\mathbf{x};\boldsymbol{\theta})$ is only an approximate solution of Eq.~\eqref{eq:non_pde_strong} and it does not satisfy the equation exactly, we can compute the residuals as
+Suppose we want to solve the boundary value problem ~\eqref{eq:non_pde}.
+When using PINN, the solution to \eqref{eq:non_pde} is approximated by an NN $u_{\rm NN}(\mathbf{x};\boldsymbol{\theta})$ with $\boldsymbol{\theta}$ being the trainable network parameters.
+Since $u_{\rm NN}(\mathbf{x};\boldsymbol{\theta})$ is only an approximate solution of Eq.~\eqref{eq:non_pde}, it does not satisfy the PDE and boundary conditions exactly.
+Instead, the residuals of the governing equations are used to guide training.

+In this work, we adopt a weak-form (variational) formulation of PINNs.
+Let $\{ v_i \}_{i=1}^k \subset \mathcal V$ denote a collection of $k$ selected test functions.
+The weak residual associated with the PDE is defined as